 A list of possible AMTs is included below, listed by general categories.
 It is not intended to be an all-inclusive list, but rather to provide examples of activities the MDA may consider as alternative practices.
-There may be other practices that MDA would consider on a case-by-case basis.
+There may be other practices that the MDA would consider on a case-by-case basis.
 Individuals will be encouraged to suggest new AMTs to be evaluated and added to the list.
 See the AMT review process to learn how to suggest a new AMT.

 Farmers have many choices of alternative practices that may fit into their operation.
 All of these have one thing in common: they are potential science based solutions that can prevent and mitigate nitrate in groundwater.

 Alternative cropping systems or low nitrogen input crops can reduce nitrogen input needs and/or increase uptake of nitrogen.
 Increasing continuous cover can be accomplished by diversifying crop rotations, adopting perennial cropping systems, and incorporating cover crops.